 Having described the various imaginary afterlives that people have constructed and believed in (and still believe in) over the ages, we turn to Part B – Handling death with rational understanding and acceptance.

 Answer: “Just live with it.”

-The Path of G>O>D> offers no promise of an afterlife.
+The Growing, Organizing, Direction of the Cosmos offers no promise of an afterlife.
 Rational thinkers, like the Practitioners of Continuing Creation, use knowledge and understanding to reach a logical and calm acceptance of death.